 - EVENTS: opportunities to make real life connections.

 I’d love to hear from anyone who is interested in Social Butterflies: click here for more information.

 Amy White, Editor

 “I live in Bristol with my husband and two children.
 We use to live in the badlands of Dalston, east London.
-I say badlands, but since we moved it’s become achingly trendy, (clearly our legacy lives on: insert ironic emoji here).
-I’ve worked in publishing and marketing for over 16 years, yes, before you do the maths, I’m well into my thirties.
-I started this magazine after suffering a crisis of confidence which apparently has lasted nearly seven years, but who’s counting.
+I say badlands, but since we moved it’s become achingly trendy, (clearly our legacy lives on…).
+I’ve worked in publishing and marketing for over 16 years.
+I started this magazine after suffering a crisis of confidence (which has apparently lasted nearly seven years) but who’s counting?
 I took voluntary redundancy from my job at the Guardian, moved cities three weeks before giving birth and had to make new friends and connections all over again, before having another child in quick succession.
-Two house moves, one close bereavement later and with both my kids at school I work as a freelance digital marketer and editor alongside running the magazine.”
+Two house moves, one close bereavement later, and with both my children at school, I now work as a freelance digital content specialist alongside running Social Butterflies.”